SANDLINI/Zaika/README.md

 # Project Title

-A food recipe finder website where user can search for any food recipe of their choice and check their recipe.
+A food recipe finder website where user can search for any food recipe of their choice and check their cooking instructions as well as add then to favorites for later use.

 ## Demo